mayfrost/guides/INITIATION.md

 * Shutdown the machine.
 `shutdown -h now`

 And done.
 For more information on both distros and what to do next see: https://github.com/mayfrost/guides/blob/master/DISTROS.md
+Also check the list of software alternative to bloatware and support minimalism https://github.com/mayfrost/guides/blob/master/ALTERNATIVES.md